coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ### Monday, 30/07/2018

-I reviewed and consolidated my notes from the Machine Learning: Linear Algebra course before moving onto the next course in the specialisation.
-I completed week one of Mathematics Machine Learning: Multivariate Calculus, which was a univariate differential calculus review covering:
+I reviewed and consolidated my notes from [Machine Learning: Linear Algebra](https://www.coursera.org/learn/linear-algebra-machine-learning) before moving onto the next course in the specialisation.
+I completed week one of [Mathematics Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning), which was a univariate differential calculus review covering:

 - Definition of the derivative
 - The sum, power, product and chain rules